Hints for resolving conflict

 Write down some of your feelings.
 This can help to put things in perspective.

 Contact your health board.
 If your conflict is about your health care you can contact your local health board, who can help you to resolve any problems.
-Details of how to find contact details for your local health board are available in NHS inform's NHS in your area section.
+Details of how to find contact details for your local health board are available in our NHS in your area section.